Overkiz/emmy-lua-doc/README.md

 # emmy-lua-doc

-This repo is intended for developper using IntelliJ with EmmyLua plugin.
+This repo is intended for developers using IntelliJ with the [EmmyLua plugin](https://github.com/EmmyLua/IntelliJ-EmmyLua).

-It add some lint for Overkiz libraries.
+It makes linting and static analysis much better for Overkiz libraries by providing annotated stubs.

 # Configuration